-We would qualify them as quite compatible with the theory we have developed: both empirical resolution and empirical signal-to-noise ratio decreases with $N$ as $N^{-1/2}$.
-The ``empirically observed'' resolution $\rho$ for which the basic test $(1-\alpha)$-reliably, $\alpha=0.01$, distinguishes between the hypotheses $H_0$ and $H_1(\rho)$ associated with problem $(N_1)$ is $\approx 6\sqrt{\ln(N/\alpha)/N}$. \paragraph{Comparison with MUSIC.} An evident alternative to the basic test is (a) to apply the standard MUSIC algorithm \cite{mus1} in order to recover the spectrum of the observed signal, (b) to delete from this spectrum the ``nuisance frequencies'', and (c) to decide from the remaining data if the signal of interest is present.
+An evident alternative to the basic test is (a) to apply the standard MUSIC algorithm \cite{mus1} in order to recover the spectrum of the observed signal, (b) to delete from this spectrum the ``nuisance frequencies,'' and (c) to decide from the remaining data if the signal of interest is present.
 Our related numerical results are, to the best of our understanding, strongly in favor of the basic test.
-Let us look at figure \ref{fig1} where we present four MUSIC pseudospectra (we use {\tt pmusic} function from MATLAB Signal Processing Toolbox) of the observations associated with signals $x$ obeying the hypothesis $H_1(\rho)$ (magenta) and of the observations coming from the $\|\cdot\|_\infty$-closest to $x$ nuisance (i.e., obeying the hypotheses $H_0$) $u_x$ (blue). $\rho$ was chosen large enough for the basic test to accept reliably the hypothesis $H_1(\rho)$ when it is true.
-We see that while sometimes MUSIC pseudospectrum indeed allows to understand which one of the hypotheses takes place (as it is the case in the example (d)), ``MUSIC abilities'' in our context are rather limited\footnote{It should be noted that MUSIC is designed for a problem different from (and more complex than) the detection we are interested in, and thus its weakness relative to a dedicated detection test does not harm algorithm's well-established reputation.}.
-For example, it is hard to imagine a routine which would attribute magenta curves in the examples (a-c) to signals, and the blue curves --- to the nuisances.
+Let us look at Figure~\ref{fig1} where we present four MUSIC pseudospectra (we use \texttt{pmusic} function from MATLAB Signal Processing Toolbox) of the observations associated with signals $x$ obeying the hypothesis $H_1(\rho)$ (magenta) and of the observations coming from the $\|\cdot\|_\infty$-closest to $x$ nuisance (i.e., obeying the hypotheses $H_0$) $u_x$ (blue). $\rho$ was chosen large enough for the basic test to accept reliably the hypothesis $H_1(\rho)$ when it is true.
+We see that while sometimes MUSIC pseudospectrum indeed allows to understand which one of the hypotheses takes place (as it is the case in the example (d)), ``MUSIC abilities'' in our context are rather limited.\footnote{It should be noted that MUSIC is designed for a problem different from (and more complex than) the detection we are interested in, and thus its weakness relative to a dedicated detection test does not harm algorithm's well-established reputation.} For example, it is hard to imagine a routine which would attribute magenta curves in the examples (a)--(c) to signals, and the blue curves -- to the nuisances.

-\subsection{Comparison with Energy Test}
+\subsection{Comparison with energy test}

-Our objective here is to compare the resolution of the basic test to that of the test which implements the straightforward idea of how to discover if the signal $x$ underlying observations (\ref{eqobs}) does not belong to a given nuisance set $\cU\subset \cS$.
-The test in question, which we refer to as {\sl energy test}, is as follows: given a tolerance $\alpha$ and an observation $y$, we solve the optimization problem
+Our objective here is to compare the resolution of the basic test to that of the test which implements the straightforward idea of how to discover if the signal $x$ underlying observations (\ref{eqobs}) does not belong to a {known} nuisance set $\cU\subset\cS$.
+The test in question, which we refer to as \textsl{energy test}, is as follows: given a tolerance $\alpha$ and an observation $y$, we solve the optimization problem

 and compare the optimal value with the $(1-\alpha)$-quantile